 Have you already identified a potential university / vendor to partner with overseas?

-The length of this initial approval process largely depends on the timing of committee meetings (the committee generally meets twice a semester).
+The length of this initial approval process largely depends on the timing of committee meetings.

 Several outcomes are possible during this process: